uniport/uniport-gateway/MIGRATION_GUIDE.md

 # Migration Guide

+## `7.*.*` -> `8.*.*`

+Breaking change if any of your client is dependent on the (now deprecated) session cookie name by default: `inventage-portal-gateway.session`.
+The new default for the session cookie name is: `uniport.session`.

+Concretely: Change any occurrence of the old session cookie name to `uniport.session`.

 ## `6.*.*` -> `7.*.*`

 Breaking change if `bearerOnly` middleware is configured in your portal-gateway instance.
 From version `7.0.0+`, `bearerOnly` middleware expects in its `options`, an `publicKeys` key, instead of `publicKey` and `publicKeyAlgorithm`.
 The `publicKeys` arrays contains objects, and each object contains the keys `publicKey` and `publicKeyAlgorithm`.
 The underlying functionality remains the same, however it is now possible to allow multiple public keys for signature verification.
 Additionally, now all available public keys used for signing of a realms are loaded instead of only the main one.